-The Department of Theatre and Cinema is a highly successful and innovative theatre program with a mission to educate and train students in and about theatre and cinema.
-The program is fully accredited by the National Association of Schools of Theatre, and was the first program in the state to attain that status.
-The department offers a Master of Fine Arts degree in Theatre Arts, designed to train students for professional employment and leadership in the field and providing the terminal degree in the profession.
-Areas of concentration include Theatre Design and Technology (scenic, lighting, costume, technical direction, sound, visual media, and properties), Directing & Public Dialogue, and Stage Management.
+The Theatre and Cinema program, in the School of Performing Arts, is a highly successful and innovative program that is fully accredited by the National Association of Schools of Theatre and was the first program in the state to attain that status.
+The department offers a Master of Fine Arts degree in Theatre Arts, which is designed to train students for professional employment and leadership in the field, while providing a terminal degree in the profession.
+Areas of concentration include Theatre Design and Technology (scenic, lighting, costume, sound, properties, and technical direction), Directing & Public Dialogue, Arts Leadership, and Stage Management.

-The M.F.A. program focuses on an individualized plan of study for each student, characterized by one-on-one tutorials, realized production work, and close mentoring by faculty artists.
-This is surrounded by a vision of professional theatre training that is most concerned with the formation of a specific attitude toward the artistic process, a way of thinking based on the changing realities of today's contemporary theatre.
+The M.F.A. program focuses on an individualized plan of study for each student, characterized by one-on-one tutorials or small classes, realized production work, and close mentoring by faculty artists.
+This is surrounded by a vision of professional training that is most concerned with the formation of a specific attitude toward the artistic process, a way of thinking based on the ever-changing realities of today's arts world.
 It is a vision grounded in collaboration, relevance, and sustainability, favoring knowledge of current affairs and professional practice within an awareness of our sometimes common, sometimes separate, cultural heritages.

-Each MFA candidate participates in the mounting of productions in the department, working side by side with faculty and staff.
-The annual production season generally includes four fully mounted main stage shows, 8-12 workshop productions, and two summer shows.
-In addition, students have frequent opportunities to work on productions outside the department, both on and off campus, locally and beyond.
+Each M.F.A. candidate participates in the mounting of productions in the department, working side by side with faculty and staff.
+The annual production season generally includes four fully mounted main stage shows, workshop productions, and occasional summer shows.
+A strong relationship exists with the new Moss Arts Center and the Institute for Creativity, Arts, and Technology (ICAT), where students are provided further experiential opportunities.
+In addition, students have frequently work on productions outside the department, both on and off campus, locally and beyond.
 A professional internship also is required for completion of the degree.